 - 1. Understand how images are coded and can be re-coded. - 2.
-Develop an understanding of the responsibilities of the designer, in the context of representing others\' interests and identities - 3.
-Gain awareness of the impact of technology in image production and dissemination - 4.
-Understand the value of self-driven learning, for ongoing studies and professional development.
+Develop an understanding of the responsibilities of the designer, in the context of accountability in the spreading and promoting of an idea or a message. - 3.
+Gain awareness of the impact of technology in image production and dissemination.